23 Technical SEO Checklist to Improve Site Ranking and User Experience

-Is the term “Technical SEO” scary for most of the bloggers and marketers who are from a non-technical background?
+Is the term “Technical SEO” scary for most bloggers and marketers who are from a non-technical background?

 The simple answer is “NO”.
 They must not.

-Anything related to crawling your site, indexing your content and improving site’s search visibility by the search engine spiders is Technical SEO.
+Anything related to crawling your site, indexing your content, and improving the site’s search visibility by the search engine spiders is Technical SEO.

 All the technical SEO factors, related to speed and visibility are not equally important.
 But when you ignore one, you must be aware of the consequences of that.
 Because some of them are super important and critical in search engine ranking like Google, Yahoo, Bing, and more.